GeneralBots/botbook/src/13-community/documentation.md

 ### Be Clear and Concise

 Write directly and avoid unnecessary words.
-Instead of "The system employs a sophisticated relational database management system, specifically PostgreSQL, for the purpose of persisting structured information," simply write "BotServer uses PostgreSQL for structured data storage."
+Instead of "The system employs a sophisticated relational database management system, specifically PostgreSQL, for the purpose of persisting structured information," simply write "botserver uses PostgreSQL for structured data storage."

 ### Use Active Voice